 Many Filipinos take the opportunity to relax or travel during Holy Week.
-But for us Catholics, this season give us time to reflect and do penance through religious activities like singing the Pasyon (narrating life, passion, death and resurrection of Christ), Station of the Cross, Visita Iglesia to name a few.
+But for us Catholics, this season gives us time to reflect and do penance through religious activities like singing the Pasyon (narrating life, passion, death, and resurrection of Christ), Station of the Cross, and Visita Iglesia to name a few.

-Our family, as a devout Catholic, is practicing Visita Iglesia every Good Friday.
-Last year, our Visita Iglesia was in the province of Cavite.
-These churches are not only centuries old but they also played an important role in our history.
+Our family, as a devout Catholic, makes it a point to visit various churches during Holy Week as a religious observance.
+Last time we visited seven old churches in Cavite while reciting the Station of the Cross.
+These churches are not only centuries-old but also played an important role in our history.

 Here are the list of 7 old churches in Cavite for Visita Iglesia 2019

 1. Saint Michael the Archaengel Church in Bacoor City